Lone Echo: Echo VR

 On January 31, 2023, Ready At Dawn announced the shutdown of Echo VR on August 1, 2023, citing work on their "next project" as a reason for the shutdown.
 Following the announcement, a petition on Change.org was made to "Save Echo VR".
+On February 28, 2023, the group who created the petition flew a sky banner over Meta headquarters urging CEO Mark Zuckerberg not to shut down the game.
+Despite this, the shutdown occurred with matchmaking going offline at 10am PST and 20 minutes later all players being disconnected.

+Currently the game is being kept alive by part of the community hosting servers.

 Reception

 Prior to its launch, Lone Echo won the Game Critics Award for Best VR Game at E3 2017.

 Upon its release, Lone Echo received positive reviews.
-As of August 4, 2017 it had an average score of 89 on review aggregator Metacritic, indicating "generally favorable reviews."
+As of August 4, 2017 it had an average score of 89 on review aggregator Metacritic, indicating "generally favorable reviews".
 UploadVR awarded the title an 8.5/10, calling it "a landmark achievement in three key areas of the VR experience: locomotion, UI, and interaction," but criticized the game's deliberate pacing and abrupt ending.
-In his review, GameCrate's Leo Parrill called it "one of the best VR experiences I’ve had the opportunity to enjoy," while noting the presence of some frustrating bugs and glitches.
+In his review, GameCrate's Leo Parrill called it "one of the best VR experiences I've had the opportunity to enjoy," while noting the presence of some frustrating bugs and glitches.
 Road to VR awarded the game a 9/10, with particular praise given to the storytelling and the relationship between Jack and Olivia.

 Lone Echo was nominated for "Best VR/AR Game" at The Game Awards 2017, for "Best VR Game" at Destructoid's Game of the Year Awards 2017, and for "Best VR Experience" at IGN's Best of 2017 Awards.
 Polygon ranked it 18th on their list of the 50 best games of 2017.
 UploadVR awarded it Best Oculus Rift Game, Best Multiplayer VR Game, and Best Overall VR game for 2017.
-The game was also nominated for "Best VR/AR Game" at the 18th Annual Game Developers Choice Awards, and won the award for "Immersive Reality Technical Achievement" and "Immersive Reality Game of the Year" at the 21st Annual D.I.C.E.
-Awards, whereas its other nomination was for "Outstanding Technical Achievement"; in addition, it was nominated for "Direction in Virtual Reality" and "Sound Mixing in Virtual Reality" at the 17th Annual National Academy of Video Game Trade Reviewers Awards, and for "Best Use of Augmented Reality" at the 2018 Webby Awards.
+In naming Lone Echo "Game of the Year" on the Oculus Rift platform for 2017, Road to VR said the character of Olivia Rhodes was "the star of the show" and lauded how she believably relates to the player as a "living, breathing, ball-busting starship captain" in the immersive VR environment.
+The game was also nominated for "Best VR/AR Game" at the 18th Annual Game Developers Choice Awards.
+The Academy of Interactive Arts & Sciences awarded Lone Echo with "Immersive Reality Technical Achievement" and "Immersive Reality Game of the Year" at the 21st Annual D.I.C.E.
+Awards; it also received a nomination for "Outstanding Technical Achievement".
+In addition, it was nominated for "Direction in Virtual Reality" and "Sound Mixing in Virtual Reality" at the 17th Annual National Academy of Video Game Trade Reviewers Awards, and for "Best Use of Augmented Reality" at the 2018 Webby Awards.
 It also won the award for "Best Emotional VR Game" at the Emotional Games Awards 2018.